Introduction to PostgreSQL FORMAT

 Explanation:

-The PostgreSQL FORMAT() function takes multiple numbers of arguments which are termed variadic functions.
+The PostgreSQL FORMAT() function takes multiple numbers of arguments termed variadic functions.
 We can pass the arguments to the PostgreSQL FORMAT() function by using the VARIADIC keyword.

 1. format_string

 This string defines the required format of the resultant string.
 It consists of format and text specifiers.
-The format acts as a placeholder for the input arguments which we are inserting into the output string and the text is placed as it is in the output string.
+The format acts as a placeholder for the input arguments we insert into the output string, and the text is placed as it is in the output string.

 Understand the format specifier syntax by using the following statement: